 - As of the start of FY 2021, the current DASH bus fleet includes 99 active buses, and five emergency contingency spares: - In FY 2020, DASH purchased and took delivery of 8 new New Flyer clean diesel buses to improve the agency's spare ratio and increase service reliability.
 The buses were delivered in December 2019 and began operating in revenue service in February 2020. - In FY 2021, DASH will be taking delivery of its first six battery electric buses through the VW Mitigation Trust program.
-These buses will replace the six remaining Orion diesel buses.
+These buses will replace the six remaining Orion diesel

+- buses.
 The installation of the charging equipment and the corresponding facility upgrades will be completed by Summer 2020 and are funded by NVTA. - In order to operate the AT-1 Plus and AT-9 service enhancements, DASH made the decision to keep six of the articulated buses that DASH used to operate the Blue Line Shuttle during the Summer 2019 WMATA Platform Improvement Project. - DASH has also kept five additional coaches including two Gillig Phantoms and three MCI's - that were purchased as part of the Platform Improvement Project.
-These buses are intended to help supplement the DASH charter fleet, but may also be used as emergency contingency buses, if needed.

-- Fleet Replacement.
+These buses are intended to help supplement the DASH charter fleet, but may also be used as emergency contingency buses, if needed. - Fleet Replacement.
 The City of Alexandria's FY 2021 FY 2030 Capital Improvement Plan (CIP) includes substantial funding for DASH replacement buses that will allow DASH to maintain its State of Good Repair (SGR), however, due to a gap in bus purchases between 2007 and 2011, DASH is not slated to receive any CIP funding for replacement buses in FY 2021 or FY 2022.
 The total approved FY 2021 FY 2030 CIP funding for replacement bus purchases including a gradual transition to zero-emission fleet is \$80.2 million. - Zero-Emission Fleet Planning.
 DASH recently worked with the Center for Transportation & the Environment (CTE) to complete a Zero-Emission Fleet Feasibility Study.
 In 2020, DASH will be conducting a Zero-Emission Fleet Implementation Plan to determine the path forward towards a zero-emission bus fleet. - DASH Facility & Fleet Expansion Project.
 DASH is entering the solicitation phase for a major facility expansion project that will be funded by the state's Smart Scale program.
 The project will allow DASH to expand its facility onto the existing city impound lot that is located immediately west of the existing DASH garage.
 The expansion will include capacity for up to 45 additional buses and electric charging equipment and infrastructure in support of a future zero-emission bus fleet.
 It also includes six expansion buses by FY 2023. - Other Capital Improvement Projects.
-Additional FY 2021 FY 2030 CIP funds are allocated for hybrid powertrain replacement, electronic fare payment, farebox upgrades, and other DASH technology needs.
+Additional FY 2021 FY 2030 CIP funds are allocated for hybrid powertrain replacement, electronic fare payment, farebox upgrades, and other DASH technology needs. - Additional COVID-Related Costs.
+Additional capital and operating costs will be necessary in FY 2021 to purchase supplemental cleaning and safety equipment, and to implement additional COVID-related safety and cleaning protocols.
+Many of these costs will be eligible for federal reimbursement under the CARES Act.